Shivuu2803/Frontend-Web-Development-Small-Projects/Drum kit/Readme.md

 Google Fonts - Arvo font is used for the project.

 <h1>Contributing</h1>
 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests.<br>
 1. Fork the repository.<br>
 2. Create a new branch: git checkout -b feature/new-feature.<br>
 3. Make your changes and commit them: git commit -m 'Add new feature'.<br>